The Expansion of Community Health Worker Roles in the Medical Field

 • Exploring sustainable funding models, such as Medicaid reimbursement for CHW services, can secure long-term financial support for their employment.

-See also The Significance of Geriatric Care in Medical Training Programs
+See also The Expanding Field of Medical Ethics: Training and Career Opportunities

 By actively addressing these barriers and implementing the necessary strategies, the integration of CHWs into healthcare systems can be achieved, fostering improved healthcare access, reducing disparities, and promoting better patient outcomes.
 Recognizing the value of CHWs and investing in their training, regulation, and compensation is essential in transforming the healthcare system into one that is more equitable and patient-centered.